lukepadiachy/scalar-with-dotnet/README.md

 ![scalar-with-dotnet-image](/assets/scalar-with-dotnet-image.png)

+## Hmm Introduction

+This repository serves as a guide for implementing Scalar in ASP.NET Core Web APIs,as an alternative to Swagger UI documentation.

+It includes:

+- **Complete Web API Example**: A functional ASP.NET Core Web API project showcasing Scalar integration
+- **Step-by-Step Documentation**: Detailed guides covering installation, configuration, and customization
+- **Best Practices**: Examples of code organization and separation of concerns
+- **Customization Options**: Various examples of Scalar themes, layouts, and configuration options
+- **Practical Examples**: Working endpoints with documentation integration
+- **Resource Collection**: Curated list of official documentation, tutorials, and community resources

+This repository provides practical examples and detailed guidance for creating beautiful, interactive API documentation with Scalar in .NET 9.

 ## Understanding API Documentation

 When building APIs (Application Programming Interfaces), it's good to provide clear documentation that explains how to use them.